Nitrobenzene: Uses

 Aniline is a precursor to urethane polymers, rubber chemicals, pesticides, dyes (particularly azo dyes), explosives, and pharmaceuticals.

 Most aniline is consumed in the production of methylenedianiline, a precursor to polyurethanes.

 Specialized applications

 Nitrobenzene is used to mask unpleasant odors in shoe and floor polishes, leather dressings, paint solvents, and other materials.
 Redistilled, as oil of mirbane, nitrobenzene had been used as an inexpensive perfume for soaps.
 It has been replaced by less toxic chemicals for this purpose.
 A significant merchant market for nitrobenzene is its use in the production of the analgesic paracetamol (also known as acetaminophen).
 Nitrobenzene is also used in Kerr cells, as it has an unusually large Kerr constant.
 Evidence suggests its use in agriculture as a plant growth/flowering stimulant.

+Historically, nitrobenzene was used by the Provisional Irish Republican Army to make improvised explosive devices during The Troubles, specially after the British Army raids cut off their supplies of explosives in the early 1970s.

+Chemical properties

+Electrophilic substitution

+Nitrobenzene can be further nitrated using a mixture of concentrated HNO_{3} and H_{2}SO_{4} to produce 1,3-dinitrobenzene (1,3-DNB) as a major product.
+Typical byproducts of the reaction are 1,2-dinitrobenzene (1,2-DNB), 1,4-dinitrobenzene (1,4-DNB) and 4-nitrophenol (4-NP).

+Sulfonation of nitrobenzene with 65% fuming sulfuric acid gives 3-nitrobenzenesulfonic acid (3-NBSA).
+Usually 3-NBSA is not isolated in a form of a free acid, the reaction mass is quenched and converted to the sodium salt of 3-NBSA.

+Nitrobenzene chlorination in the presence of FeCl_{3} yields a mixture that predominantly contains 3-nitrochlorobenzene (3-NCB) and small amount of the other isomers: 2-nitrochlorobenzene (2-NCB) and 4-nitrochlorobenzene (4-NCB).